fabriziopace/fabriziopace.dev/content/blog/how-empower-ui-table-excel-like.md

 ---
 external: false
 draft: false
-title: How to empower sap.ui.table by adding Excel-like cells selection and arrow keys navigation without external libraries
+title: How to empower sap.ui.table by adding Excel-like cells selection and arrow keys navigation without external libraries (Part 1)
 description: Working with the sap.ui.Table element there could be the requirement to replicate some Excel functionalities.
 Today I want to share how I enabled the Excel-like cells selection without using external libraries.
 date: 2023-11-13
 ---